ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 After that, 10 steps were taken, the following being described:

-1. Removed rows with unidentified values in the 'race' column and rows with marital status 'N'.
+1. Removed rows with unidentified values in the 'race' column and rows with marital status 'N';
-2. Merged admission and diagnosis data using the Pandas library based on the 'hadm id'.
+2. Merged admission and diagnosis data using the Pandas library based on the 'hadm id';
 3. Created a new column indicating cancer diagnosis from the presence of “malignant neoplasm” in the diagnosis title.
 Added columns for related diagnoses based on expert insights and literature [4,5,6].
-Removed duplicate rows.
+Removed duplicate rows;
-4. Filtered the dataset to include only the percentage of neutrophil count (item id 515256).
+4. Filtered the dataset to include only the percentage of neutrophil count (item id 515256);
-5. Merged lab events and item descriptions based on the item id.
+5. Merged lab events and item descriptions based on the item id;
-6. Filtered the data to retain only relevant rows for the chosen lab test.
+6. Filtered the data to retain only relevant rows for the chosen lab test;
 7. Created new features by calculating mean, median, count, max and min values of exam results per admission.
-Removed duplicate rows.
+Removed duplicate rows;
-8. Merged admission, diagnosis and lab events data into a consolidated dataset.
+8. Merged admission, diagnosis and lab events data into a consolidated dataset;
-9. Removed undesired columns, checked for missing values, created columns for patient survival, hospitalization days and ensure data integrity.
+9. Removed undesired columns, checked for missing values, created columns for patient survival, hospitalization days and ensure data integrity;
 10. Conducted exploratory data analysis with visualizations to validate data treatment and gain insights into hospitalization days and neutrophil count distribution for patients with and without cancer.

 <br>